Cinnamon and Clove Spiced Hot Chocolate with Orange Zest

 How long does Cinnamon and Clove Spiced Hot Chocolate with Orange Zest take to make?

 Total time is about 15 minutes (5 min prep + 10 min cook).
-Most home cooks find this fits comfortably into a weeknight; double the batch on Sunday for two dinners.
+Most home bartenders find this fits a single afternoon; scale up the batch for parties or pitchers.

 How do I store leftover Cinnamon and Clove Spiced Hot Chocolate with Orange Zest?